©

 🌿 a wild setting between sky, land and sea

 Classified as a remarkable and protected natural area, it is one of the most well-preserved jewels in southern Corsica.
-Between secret coves, sculpted cliffs, wild beaches and maquis-lined paths, historical heritage, this exceptional coastline offers a timeless journey. this fragile region is a place to discover with respect, your senses awakened and your soul at peace.
+With its secret coves, sculpted cliffs, wild beaches, maquis-lined paths and historic heritage, this exceptional coastline offers a timeless journey.

 Here, nature is deserved… and protected.